nrednav/final-year-project/README.md

    - Run: `docker-compose build`
    - Run: `docker-compose up -d`
    - Run: `docker ps -a` and confirm that there are 4 containers running (auth1, auth2, bootnode, mongodb_server)
-   - Verify that the authority nodes are running & mining: `docker logs --tail 15 auth1`
+   - Verify that the authority nodes are up & mining: `docker logs --tail 15 auth1`
    - Navigate back to the root directory

 3. Navigate to the `contracts` directory